Ending battery cages

 In response, the Alliance actively engaged with political parties during state elections in Victoria, New South Wales, and Tasmania, to secure support for a shortened phase-out period.
 The Greens and Animal Justice Party were the only parties to give their full support in all three states.
 In NSW, Labor provided partial support.

-Western Australia’s Agriculture Minister, Jackie Jarvis, was the only minister to pledge her state wanted to ban cage eggs by 2032, or possibly earlier.
+Western Australia is the first state to implement was the only minister to pledge her state wanted to ban cage eggs by 2032, or possibly earlier.

 Further, we empowered individuals to act by providing resources to contact their local state/territory representative, calling for an expedited transition.